Motorola: Post World War II

-In 1996, Motorola released the Motorola StarMax, which was a Macintosh clone that was licensed by Apple and it came with System 7.
+In 1996, Motorola released the StarMax, a Macintosh clone with System 7.
 However, with the return of Steve Jobs to Apple in 1997, Apple released Mac OS 8.
-Because the clone makers' licenses were valid only for Apple's System 7 operating system, Apple's release of Mac OS 8 left the clone manufacturers unable to ship a current Mac OS version without negotiation with Apple.
-A heated telephone conversation between Jobs and then Motorola CEO Christopher Galvin resulted in the termination of Motorola's clone contract, the discontinuation of the Motorola StarMax, and the long-favored Apple being demoted to "just another customer" mainly for PowerPC CPUs.
-Apple (and Jobs) did not want Motorola to limit the PowerPC CPU supply so as retaliation, Apple and IBM expelled Motorola from the AIM alliance and forced Motorola to stop producing any PowerPC CPUs, leaving IBM to make all future PowerPC CPUs.
+Because all clone manufacturer' licenses were valid only for System 7, they became unable to ship a current OS without renegotiation.
+A heated telephone conversation between Jobs and then Motorola CEO Christopher Galvin resulted in the termination of Motorola's clone contract, the discontinuation of the StarMax, and the long-favored Apple being demoted to "just another customer" mainly for PowerPC CPUs.
+Apple did not want Motorola to limit the PowerPC CPU supply so as retaliation, Apple and IBM expelled Motorola from the AIM alliance and forced Motorola to stop producing any PowerPC CPUs, leaving IBM to make all future PowerPC CPUs.
 However, Motorola was later reinstated into the alliance in 1998.

+In 1997, Motorola announced a $140 million expansion of its two-way radio manufacturing plant in Plantation, Florida, with potential for 1,000 new jobs by 2004.
+In August 1999, Motorola announced a major $50 million expansion of its manufacturing plant in Dublin, Ireland to produce new GSM cellular phones.
+Production of Irish-produced cellular phones begin in September of the year, adding 500 jobs to the facility.

-Neglect of the emerging digital cellular standards led to Motorola's end as the dominant leader in mobile phone handsets in the second half of the 1990s.
+Neglect of the emerging digital cellular standards ended Motorola's dominance in mobile phone handsets in the second half of the 1990s.
 In 1996 it fell behind Ericsson in the growing market for digital phones in the U.S. In 1998, Motorola was overtaken by Nokia as the world's biggest seller of mobile phone handsets.
 The company was also struggling in microchips (which together with cell phones accounted for the majority of Motorola's revenue), cellular infrastructure equipment, and the Iridium satellite project that it had invested in.
-Motorola sold some businesses during this period, including in 1999 a portion of its semiconductor business—the Semiconductor Components Group (SCG)-- and formed onsemi (then ON Semiconductor), whose headquarters were located in Phoenix, Arizona.
+Motorola sold some businesses, including in 1999 a portion of its semiconductor business called the Semiconductor Components Group (SCG) and formed onsemi (then ON Semiconductor) in Phoenix, Arizona.